giovannabbottino/notebook/_docs/test/tdd.md

 - <p style="color:red">2.
 Run all tests and see if any of them fail</p>

 This step validates that all tests are working correctly and that the new test does not have any errors, without requiring any new code.
-It can be considered that this step then tests the test itself: it regulates the possibility of a new test passing.
+It can be considered that this step tests the test itself: it regulates the possibility of a new test passing.

 The retest should then fail for the expected reason: the functionality was not developed.
-This builds confidence (on the other hand doesn't exactly guarantee it) that you're testing the right thing, and that the test will only pass the intended cases.
+This builds confidence (on the other hand doesn't exactly guarantee it) that you're testing the right thing, and that the test will only pass the intended case.

 {: #green}
 - <p style="color:green">3.
 Write code</p>